hradhakrishnan100/UTKPhys-YETI2025/README.md

 ### 4. **Saved Articles**
    - Store and manage research references.

-> **Note:** While these tools already exist individually, this extension consolidates them, saving tab space and improving efficiency.
+> **Note:** While these tools already exist individually, this extension consolidates them into one tool, saving tab space and improving efficiency.

 ---